panzerdp/dmitripavlutin.com/content/posts/061-utility/index.md

 // use debounce and throttle
 ```

-The common code of `debounce` and `throttle` is reused when the functions are cherry-picked from the library.
+The common code of `debounce` and `throttle` is reused when the functions are picked from the library.
 In the final bundle, only 1 copy of the common code is included.

 ### 4.4 Monitor bundle size

 It's wise to periodically review what's included in the JavaScript bundle.
-There are a lot of useful tools to monitor the bundle size.
+A lot of useful plugins can help you monitor the bundle size.

-[Webpack Bundle Analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer) is a webpack plugin that lets you visualize what's included in the JavaScript bundle:
+[Webpack Bundle Analyzer](https://www.npmjs.com/package/webpack-bundle-analyzer) is a webpack plugin that visualizes what's included in the JavaScript bundle:

 ![Webpack Bundle Analyzer](./images/webpack-bundle-analyzer.png)